 While most root canals are successful, there are times when a root canal alone isn’t sufficient.
 If the infection from the dead nerve inside a tooth spreads beyond the tooth root and into the surrounding bone, your dentist may refer you to an oral and maxillofacial surgeon for an apicoectomy.
 During an apicoectomy, the surgeon removes the infected portion of the tooth’s root in order to clean the infection from the tooth and surrounding bone and then fills the root to prevent future infections.

-Exposing Impacted Teeth as Part of Orthodontic Treatment
+Exposing Impacted Teeth (Expose and Bond) as Part of Orthodontic Treatment

-It is not uncommon for teeth other than wisdom teeth to be impacted, or blocked from entering the mouth.
-Fortunately, your orthodontist and oral and maxillofacial surgeon can bring the impacted tooth through the gum and into the correct position – giving you a beautiful healthy smile.
+It is not uncommon for teeth other than wisdom teeth to be impacted, or blocked, from entering the mouth.
+Fortunately, many of these teeth can be brought into proper position rather than being removed.
+By working together, your oral and maxillofacial surgeon and orthodontist can often bring the impacted tooth through the gum and into the correct position through a procedure known as “expose and bond.”
+The oral surgeon will expose the impacted tooth and bond an orthodontic bracket and chain to the tooth.
+This bracket will then be connected to the patient’s braces.
+The patient’s orthodontist will then work to gradually bring the tooth into the proper position – giving you a beautiful healthy smile.

 Frena are small folds of tissue located in the mouth: under the tongue, inside the upper lip, inside the lower lip, and connecting the cheeks to the gums.